nloyfer/ssNMF/README.md

 In between there are other - semi-supervised - scenarios: only some of the atlas columns are unknown and to be inferred; some of columns are approximated in beforehand and are to be adjusted.
-This flexible tools solves this spectrum of problems.
+This flexible tool solves this spectrum of problems.

 <p align='center'>
     <img src="docs/img/NMF.illust.png" width="400" height="180" />